IdentityPython/idpy-oidc/demo/README.md

 browser) and capable of receiving incoming requests (via redirection) from the authorization server.

-In the demon the response is transmitted directly from the server to the client no user agent is involved.
+In the demo implementation the response is transmitted directly from the server to the client no user agent is involved.

 In this story the flow contains three request/responses